-In our next webinar on Thursday, 29 April (14-16:00), we will be presenting our soon-to-be-released Legal Toolkit for the protection of rivers.
+In our next webinar on Thursday, 29 April (14-16:00), we will be presenting our Legal Toolkit (read online or download the PDF) for the protection of rivers.
 Together with our partners from Wetlands International Europe and ClientEarth, we invite you to share and discuss your experiences and questions regarding legal steps taken against hydropower projects!
 REGISTER HERE

 To make way for the rapid development of hydropower, mandatory legal procedures and environmental impact assessment provisions are often sidestepped or not properly implemented.
 International laws and and EU environmental regulations have therefore become valuable tools in preventing the construction of new hydropower projects.

 The webinar will be the first in a series of events under the Lawyers for Rivers initiative, conceived in the context of the "Save the Blue Heart of Europe" campaign and launched together with EuroNatur, Riverwatch, GEOTA, Wetlands International Europe and WWF Adria.
 Lawyers for Rivers aims to enable capacity building and exchange on experiences with legal activism for river protection.